SamGallagher95/token-provider/readme.md

 This is the root instance of the library.
 Use it to get the corresponding `Token` instance for each key you are using.

 #### Constructor

+Below is the configuration for a new `TokenProvider`.
+It uses [parse-duration](https://www.npmjs.com/package/parse-duration) for duration fields.

 ```
 new TokenProvider({